 Kidding is one of the most exiting and stressful situations both for you and your goat.
 No matter how much of an easy kidder your doe is, you can only imagine and mentally prepare for those 'what if' situations.
 This is not a bad thing, because if you are mentally ready for problems you will be able to deal with them if they do arise.

 A week before the duedate, give your doe a kidding haircut.
 Clip the tail into a blunt brush like you do for show, down the backs of the legs, the udder, the insides of the legs, and the 'hind end' area - baisically everywhere that kidding 'goo' will stick to her.
 That way, you can grab a towel or whatever and give her back end a wipe down, and she'll be cleaner.
 Also prepare the kidding equipment and set it aside in an easily accessible place, so that when kidding does begin, you can get the equipment quickly.
-You should have these things in your kidding equipment :
+Through the years I have adjusted my kidding kit down to just a few basics - towels and iodine.
+We keep other things like lube, a weak kid syringe, CMPK injection, Ketosis treatment etc in the barn if needed, but the kit itself that I use in ALL kiddings is just towels and iodine.
+The rest has seen rare or no use in the 12 years I raise goats, but i have been able to lend a hand/product to local friends in need through the years and the times I have needed things, I was greatful to have it on hand.

-This first picture is the day Boston kidded '06, you can see me reaching under her spine/tailhead.
-I have drawn on where the ligaments would normally be.
+This first picture is the day Boston kidded '06, you can see me reaching under her spine/tailhead in the location where her ligaments SHOULD be I have drawn on where the ligaments would normally be.

 In this picture, you can see a top view of where the ligaments are and where they go.